Set up Office 365 file storage and sharing

 Employees can also share OneDrive files and folders.
 If an employee is away or leaves the company, others can access shared files stored in OneDrive.

 Here's how each person on your team can set up OneDrive and share files.

-Go to the admin center, and sign in with your user name and password.
+Go to the Office 365 Portal, and sign in with your user name and password.

 From the App launcher, select OneDrive.